Metro-Records/la-metro-councilmatic/wiki/commands.md

 pupa update lametro

 # scrape all recently updated data, but used cached pages
+# avoid fastmode for larger scrapes, since you risk scraping out-of-date data
+# instead, use th `rpm` option (see below)
 pupa update lametro --fastmode

 # scrape all recently updated data, and move as quickly as possible (but do not use cache)